theck01/cellphone/README.md

 ## Run
 To run the experiment you must run two servers, one is the main application server and another is the image processing server.
-Start these servers with the commands:
+Start these servers with the commands (you will need to open two Cygwin windows to do so.
+Run the comands from the proper directory, one in each window):

     $ ./start_histogrammer.sh
     $ ./start_app.sh